 All teachers work to meet the needs of all students, including those with special needs and gifted and talented students, in ordinary classes where possible.
 This may include support through extra staff in classes or small withdrawal groups.
 The support arrangements can involve limited or extended support and setting in some cases.

-- Mrs Harris (SENCO and Learning Support Curriculum Area Leader)
+- Mrs Harris (SENCO and Area Improvement Leader Learning Support)

 - Ms Wood

 At Key Stage 3 students may benefit from a range of interventions which are provided as appropriate.
 These include:

 At Key Stage 4 some students may benefit from the Foundation Learning Package.

 The school is fitted with ramps for wheelchair access and lifts for students with physical disabilities in accordance with the Disability Discrimination Act 1995.
 We have an excellent record of integrating disabled students.
 Wolfreton is a socially inclusive school and treats all students equally.